 All images have a fixed aspect ratio.
 The only way to change it is to crop the image.
 So to please the lazy website designer, programs have come up with ingenious ways of cropping images on the fly and scaling them to fit.
 Indiscriminately amputating legs and severing heads in the process.

-I'm going to tell you something that will make your life a whole lot easier as an eCommerce entrepreneur.
-Come closer; I want to whisper in your ear....
+I'm going to tell you something that will make your life a whole lot more comfortable as an eCommerce entrepreneur.
+Come closer; I want to whisper in your ear...

 Use 1:1 aspect ratio for all your product images.
 A square box.
 Most good digital cameras will allow you to change the aspect ratio of images by using the camera's settings menu.